Tesla says Model 3 production on track, will curb spending in 2018

 SAN FRANCISCO (Reuters) - Tesla Inc stood by its production targets for its Model 3 on Wednesday, assuring investors that its key new vehicle was on track, and sought to downplay increased wariness over its finances, saying it expected to achieve net profit in both its third and fourth quarters.

 Still, the company - which posted its worst-ever quarterly loss on Wednesday - warned it would shut down production for about 10 days during the second quarter, including its most recent stoppage in April.
-That temporary shutdown underscores how Tesla’s assembly line still needs work to produce its goal of 5,000 Model 3 vehicles per week by the end of June.
+That temporary shutdown underscores how assembly-line fixes still need to be made to reach Tesla’s goal of 5,000 Model 3 vehicles per week by the end of June.

 Tesla said its spending had been trimmed and the company would spend less than $3 billion in capital expenditures in 2018, below its 2017 total of $3.4 billion.